derek-zhou/liv/README.md

 The query syntax is from `mu`, so you should familiar yourself with `man mu-query`

 If you want to run `mu4e` at the same time with LIV, you must configure `mu4e` to use the alternative `mu` binary.
 A simple wrapper script is provided [here (mc)](https://github.com/derek-zhou/maildir_commander/blob/main/scripts/mc).
-The script `mc` has one dependency `socat` which should be available in every Linux distribution.
-Please note `mc` is an incomplete wrapper of `mu`; it only does enough to mimic `mu server`, which is needed by `mu4e`. `mc` is also used for other purposes such as archiving.
+Please note `mc` is an incomplete wrapper of `mu`; it only does enough to mimic `mu server`, to satisfy `mu4e`. `mc` is also used for other purposes such as archiving.

 ## Using LIV